Here's how to use transactions to enter a loan into Wave and record payments to it.

 - Scroll down to Liabilities & Credit Cards and select Loan & Line of Credit.

 - Edit the name so you can easily recognize the loan.
-You can also edit the account currency if necessary, and include an account number.
 Click Save.

 If you’ve connected your bank account to Wave, it will import the deposit transaction showing the loan funds available in your checking account.
 Instead of creating a new transaction, you can simply categorize the imported transaction to your new loan account.